OpenEvalProject/evals/manuscripts/elife-71588/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/71588/elife-71588-fig6-v2.jpg)

-**Figure 6.:** 2+ release can be evoked after depolarization-induced failure of excitation-contraction coupling (ECC).(A) Shown are eight current injections and the corresponding action potentials (APs) in a fiber during infusion of 16 mM K+.
+**Figure 6.:** (A) Shown are eight current injections and the corresponding action potentials (APs) in a fiber during infusion of 16 mM K+.
 Following >90% reduction in ΔF/F at the site of current injection, the duration of the current injection was increased to 5 ms to trigger an artificial ‘AP’ in stimulation #8.
 The ‘AP’ peak triggered is similar to the peak of the AP in that fiber prior to infusion of 16 mM K+ (stimulation #1).
 (B) The ΔF/F at the 20 regions of interest (ROIs) along the length of the fiber for each of the eight APs shown in (A).
 The upward-pointing arrow indicates the position of the stimulating electrode, the downward-pointing arrow indicates the position of the recording electrode.
 The dashed boxes indicate the ΔF/F closest to the stimulating electrode.
 (C) Eight superimposed ΔF/Fs for the ROI closest to the stimulating electrode.
 In the example shown, the 5 ms injection of current triggered a ΔF/F that was 87% of that triggered by an AP in that fiber at a resting potential of –70 mV.
 (D) Plot of muscle means from five muscles for ΔF/F triggered by a 5 ms current injection normalized to ΔF/F for APs from the same fibers at a resting potential of –70 mV.

 When the duration of current injection was increased to 5 ms, a 10–20 mV depolarization caused by opening of Na channels was superimposed on the depolarization caused current injection (Figure 6A).
 The ΔF/F triggered by the artificial ‘AP’ was normalized to the ΔF/F in that fiber triggered by an AP when resting potential was –70 mV.
 The mean ‘AP’ peak triggered by 5 ms current injection was 26.2 ± 6.3 mV (n = 13 fibers from five muscles) and was triggered at a mean resting potential of –51.6 ± 4.6 mV.
 The ΔF/F triggered by the ‘AP’ averaged 92% ± 10% of the ΔF/F triggered by APs from the same fiber at a resting potential of –70 mV (Figure 6C and D).
 While these data do not rule out partial inactivation of SR Ca2+ release, they suggest that following depolarization of the resting potential to –52 mV there is, at most, modest inactivation of SR Ca2+ release.
 We conclude that inactivation of Nav1.4, and the resultant failure of APs to sufficiently depolarize the fiber, is the primary mechanism underlying depolarization-induced failure of ECC.